 About People Research Publications Teaching Getting Involved

-She is a Fellow of the American Psychological Association (Division 7: Developmental Psychology) and the Association for Psychological Science and has received numerous awards for her research on social-emotional development, aggression and prosocial behavior, and child and youth mental health.
+Tina is a Fellow of the American Psychological Association (Division 7: Developmental Psychology) and the Association for Psychological Science.

 The overt aim of Dr. Malti’s program of research is to gain new insight into the origin and development of aggressive behaviour from early childhood through adolescence and how emotional experiences in response to stressful social contexts can prevent or trigger its emergence and distinct pathways.
 In addition, her long-term scientific goal is to design, implement, and disseminate assessment tools and intervention practices that are tailored to children's developmental capacities to reduce aggression and promote empathy and prosocial orientations.
 In order to study these topics, she utilizes a variety of research designs, ranging from experimental cross-sectional and large-scale longitudinal approaches to randomized controlled trials and meta-analysis.

 Over the past decade, her collaborators and she have been involved in efforts to identify social-emotional processes and biomarkers associated with the origin and development of aggressive behaviour using new methodological advances across different disciplines.
 Ultimately, her program of research aims to inform mental health intervention practices that are sensitive to the developmentally diverse needs of children and youth.